 Talk to your children’s healthcare provider to make sure they are up-to-date on all of their recommended vaccines including Flu, Tdap (tetanus, diphtheria and, whooping cough), Meningitis (MenACWY and MenB) HPV, and COVID-19.

-As your children become preteens, some vaccines they received as infants and young children begin to wear off and they need a “booster dose”.
-Other vaccines are recommended for kids starting at ages 11 or 12 to keep them healthy into adulthood.
+As your children become preteens, some vaccines they received as infants and young children begin to wear off and they need a “booster dose.”
+Other vaccines are recommended for children starting at ages 11 or 12 to keep them healthy into adulthood.
 Preteens and teens are at increased risk of getting certain vaccine-preventable diseases as they engage in common activities such as sharing drinks and utensils, kissing, attending summer camps, and later, college.

 The vaccines recommended in the schedule are carefully timed to provide protection to children and teens when they are most vulnerable to diseases, and when the vaccines will produce the strongest response from their immune systems.
-It is therefore very important to follow the schedule as closely as possible.
+That’s why it is so important to follow the schedule as closely as possible.